chloebeau/chloebeau/README.md

 GoLang, JavaScript, and a 100 Days of Code challenge.

 If I'm not coding, I'm outside with my dogs, at the farmer's market, biking, and generally enjoying some sunshine.
-If there's snow on the ground, I'll be inside writing poetry with my cat and listening to music with one of my best pals, green tea.
+If there's snow on the ground, I'll be inside writing poetry with my cat.

 TLDR; AWS, EKS, SQL, Python, GoLang, JavaScript, impactful work, sunshine, animals, music.